Independent Police Auditor

-Quarterly reports are released by the Office of the Independent Police Auditor, advising the public on review status.
+Annual reports are released by the Office of the Independent Police Auditor, advising the public on review status.
 Individual reports are also produced for each review conducted by the Independent Police Auditor.

 Board of Supervisors Appoints Nine Members to Police Civilian Review